When Is It OK To Take A Stranger's Leftovers Home?

 FYI, heavy drinkers suffer from serious taste impairment.
 Something to consider when your intoxicated friend imagines they are the food and wine expert in the room.
 Order your own food — whatever you’ve got a hankering for.
 And don’t share it, or you can expect a full critique of why you made a lousy choice.

-FYI, drinkers suffer from alcohol myopia, a condition that affects their ability to pay attention, causes distorted perception, and impairs their ability to make good decisions (and do basic math).
+FYI, drinkers suffer from alcohol myopia, a condition that affects their ability to pay attention, causes distorted perception, and impairs their ability to make good decisions.
 But you already knew that.

-Considering Janelle’s attire, which was not exactly the artsy vintage she’d been going for (more like 1990s wrinkle-resistant officewear), and her not-so-recently washed locks, which were pulled back to resemble Joan Crawford as Blanche Hudson (apparently), there was her haphazard-looking makeup, which had clearly been difficult to apply precisely with shaky hands.
-In no way, shape, or form did Janelle appear professional.
+Considering Janelle’s attire, which was not exactly the artsy vintage she’d been going for (more like 1990s wrinkle-resistant officewear), and her appearance generally, with her not-so-recently washed locks pulled back to resemble Joan Crawford as Blanche Hudson, plus her haphazard-looking makeup, which had clearly been difficult to apply precisely with shaky hands — in no way, shape, or form did Janelle appear professional.
 Not even as a professional walker-of-dogs.
 Aye yai yai.
 I got the feeling our bartender was assessing the situation and hoping someone would pick up Janelle’s tab, as she didn’t look like the type of person who could afford the top-shelf liquors she’d just ordered.
 Ironically, the woman was loaded.
 Go figure.

 The next trick in Janelle’s foolkit: lively banter and funny-to-her stories.
 Janelle definitely had a blind spot when it came to her anecdotes.
 Once immersed in telling the tale (emboldened by Dutch courage), she failed to notice the people around her getting irritated or nodding off.
 If her “funny” story was hitting home, and not in a good way, Janelle was oblivious to the upset she was causing.
 There was no way to avert this situation, as Janelle was intent on finishing whatever she started, so confident was she that what she had to say was important, funny, or poignant.
 Ninety-five percent of the time, it was none of these things, only self-indulgent bullshit, poorly delivered.
 Aargh.

-And Janelle was impervious to negative feedback, be it sighing, pinched expressions, rolling eyes, or people abruptly walking away.
+And Janelle was impervious to negative feedback, be it sighing, pinched expressions, rolling eyes, or people who just abruptly walked away.
 The whole place could have emptied out, and she’d still be droning on and on.

 Once the customers to our right ordered their next round, Janelle boldly petitioned Armando for the “free shots” from their mixers, blunting her audacious request by simultaneously asking to see his wine-by-the-bottle menu.
 As if.
 As if she were considering wine options for lunch.
 “No problem,” said Armando, with a whiff of sarcasm and expanding his responses to two words now that he’d determined Janelle wasn’t homeless, just a really sloppy dresser.

 Armando handed over the wine list, then poured the dregs of the next three cocktails into shot glasses and placed them in front of Janelle.
-Pretending to be engrossed in the wine menu, Janelle leisurely polished off her Double Manhattan, then rinsed her palate with a bit of sparkling water (mine, I might add), then indulged in the three quaffs of intoxicating libations while picking the bartender's brain on wine.
+Pretending to be engrossed in the wine menu, Janelle leisurely polished off her Double Manhattan, then rinsed her palate with a bit of sparkling water (mine), then indulged in the three quaffs of intoxicating libations while picking the bartender's brain on wine.

 Eight “splashes” later, it was decided that the Gewürztraminer (the cheapest bottle on the entire list) would pair perfectly with the salty pork dish Janelle was considering.
 Off trotted Armando to the wine cellar to pull a chilled bottle of Fetzer Gewurz.

-Now, a bit of math for summing up Janelle’s before-lunch alcohol consumption:
+Now, a bit of math summing up Janelle’s before-lunch alcohol consumption:

 • 4 ounces of whiskey and 2 ounces of sweet vermouth = 6 ounces of hard liquor